cartman1978/the-scuderia-ferrari_f1/README.md

 Adding a profile for the car works as planned and looks good across various browsers and devices.
 This includes the inputfields and the submit button.

 - Verdict

 The test has passed all the criteria and works like planned.

+### **Search Car**

+ As a user, I want to be able to search Ferrari F1 car by year to get specific car information.

+- Plan

+I would like to create a search form where user can simple enter the year who is looking to find a Ferrari F1, and all the results for the year entered will dipslay to the user.

+- Implementation

+When the user visit the home page, a search button will appear on top where the user can enter the year which is looking for.
+If the date that was inserted is already created, the car will be displayed on the screen.
+If there was no car found with that date, the following message will appear: "No car found for this".
+After this, the user can either search on another date or return to the dashboard.

+- Test

+When I tested the first time I notice that if car was in the database it will shown but if no car was found in the database, the above feedback message was not coming up, I had to change the expression if cars which I will expalin on the Bugs section.

+- Result

+The search car page works as planned across various browsers and devices.
+Search function works as planned and return the correct car by year or feedback message depending on the user input.

+- Verdict

+The test has passed all the criteria and works like planned.